-The following table sets forth the beneficial ownership of our stock as of February 17, 2012, as adjusted to reflect the stock split approved by our stockholders effective as of March 24, 2010, by (i) each person who is known to us to be the beneficial owner of more than 5% of the outstanding shares of our stock, (ii) each director and nominee for director, (iii) our Named Executive Officers, and (iv) all of our directors and officers as a group.
-The applicable percentage ownership is based on 11,204,561 shares of common stock outstanding as of February 17, 2012, plus, in the case of Mr. Michaelis, the number of shares of common stock to be issued upon the conversion of Series B Convertible Preferred Stock.
+The following table sets forth the beneficial ownership of our stock as of January 31, 2017 by (i) each person who is known to us to be the beneficial owner of more than 5% of the outstanding shares of our stock, (ii) each director and nominee for director, (iii) our Named Executive Officers and (iv) all of our directors and officers as a group.
+The applicable percentage ownership is based on 15,136,656 shares of common stock outstanding as of January 31, 2017, plus the number of shares of common stock to be issued upon the conversion of Series B Convertible Preferred Stock and Series B-2 Convertible Preferred Stock.
 All holders of shares of common stock are entitled to one vote per share on all matters submitted to a vote of holders of shares of common stock.